ConsumerAffairs Unaccredited Brand

 They are illegally forcing deposits on people (probably because people would rather take a hit on their credit and not pay their bill than to fight with them) because I'm sure they are losing money.
 My bill this month is doubled from the last month despite me being gone for over two weeks and barely using any AC.
 They cannot provide me with a reason.
 Avoid Pepco whenever possible.

 Pepco is charging me 800 dollars for security deposit.
 I talked with customer service about payment arrangement long time ago to catch up on my bill.
 As soon as I get close to almost payed up they charge me a security deposit.
 Pepco is the worst company.
 They are making people make security deposit to cut down all these trees.

 I moved to another place and transfer my electric service in to the new place.
 I am up to date on my bills.
 Somehow they sent me for collection.
 I call them to find out what happened.
 They didn't answer my phone call for 52 minutes.
 I am still waiting.

 My husband & I have just purchased a franchise in Montgomery, MD and Pepco is the supplier.
 They require outrageous security deposits & we have impeccable credit.
 They want thousands of dollars and they will return to us, get this, after 5 years of on time payments with very little return.
 So basically they are holding onto our money, making interest on it instead of us.
 How are small businesses supposed to survive with companies like this around.
 Obviously we have to pay because we need electricity to run the business.
 We even understand a deposit but can't we find a reasonable amount to put down or reasonable time to hold onto it.
 Who oversees PEPCO?
 They should not be able to get away with this!!!

-Pepco Company Profile
+Pepco Company Information